 Whilst I'm very modern in most of the ways I teach, I am a bit of a traditionalist where gradings are concerned.
 As a general rule I do not grade students as 'back in the day' it simply wasn't done.
 However if a student wants to be graded, then for many years we have had in place a protocol that allows us to do so.
 If it is important to you that you be awarded grades as you progress then discuss it with me either before you come along (Call 07771 333 369) or at one of your first few sessions.

 No, sorry, we don't.
-We are happy for you to train with your wife, husband, partner, child, parent, friend, etc., but our fees are pay-as-you-train, which means there is minimum admin involved in signing students into a class.
-Indeed at some sessions students sign themselves in and just put the fee in the money-box.
+We are happy for you to train with your wife, husband, partner, child, parent, friend, etc., but our fees are pay-before-you-train, which means there is minimum admin involved in signing students into a class.
 So to offer discounts would mean additional admin and probably that would raise the fees for everyone.